lexruee/pi-switch-python/README.md

 ## Credits
 Thanks to Gordon Henderson for [WiringPi](http://wiringpi.com/) and the [rc-switch](http://code.google.com/p/rc-switch/) team for the effort for developing such cool libraries!

+## Please contribute!
+Please contribute to this repository.
+Every contribution counts.

+You can contribute to this project by
+ * improving the documentation
+  * circuits figures
+  * arduino / raspberry pi tutorial etc.
+ * starting a github wiki
+ * sending pull requests
+ * reporting bugs
+ * submitting feature requests

 ## Installation
 We need to install the following dependencies: